Rawan-Khalifa/etcd-raft-kv/README.md

    ```

 ## 7. gRPC Transport & Lease-Based Reads
-1. Write a test key first:
+1. Write a test key to the leader:
-   _What it does_: creates a key that exists so lease-based reads can demonstrate the cache speedup.
+   _What it does_: creates a key on the leader, which replicates to followers via gRPC.
+This key will be used to demonstrate follower read caching.
    ```bash
    # Get leader and convert to HTTP port (node1->9010, node2->9011, node3->9012)
    LEADER_ID=$(curl -s http://localhost:9010/status | python3 -c "import sys,json; d=json.load(sys.stdin); print(d['leader_id'])")